maccody/KanaChordPlus/software/dictionaries/README.md

   - Write out the typedef for the Balanced BST to the file (lines 806 - 821).
   - Pull out the columns from the sorted dataframe df3Sort that are the Kana readings in integer form and byte string form and sort them according to the integer form in ascending order (lines 823 - 827).
   - Pull out the sorted Kana reading in byte string form and print out the Balance BST structures using the helper function print_balanced_bst (lines 830 - 833).
-- Output the Nanori data structures to the file nanori.h, first adding two new columns to the data frame (lines 838 - 843).
+- Output the Nanori data structures to the file nanori.h, first adding two new columns to the dataframe (lines 838 - 843).
   - Writing the structure typedefs to the file (lines 877 - 905)
   - Iterating on each row of sorted dataframe df4Sort (line 908):
     - Generate a Murmur3 hash key for the Kana reading (lines 909 - 919).